HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 Draft: true
 ---

-Writing is key to have impact in large organizations.
+Writing is the key to have impact in a large organization.
 As a senior software engineer chances are that writing is the most important skill you have to acquire in order to increase your reach and advance your career.